mlgordon/vpc/errors.md

 ## acl_in_use
 **Message**: The network ACL cannot be deleted because it is attached to resources.

-The network ACL cannot be deleted because it is attached to resources.
-Try checking your subnets.
+The network ACL cannot be deleted because it is attached to a subnet or VPC.

+To see if a subnet is using the network ACL, use the `GET /v1/subnets?version=2019-01-01&generation=1` API.
+Equivalent CLI command: `ibmcloud is subnets`.
+To update the network ACL used by a subnet use the `PATCH /v1/subnets/{subnet_id}?version=2019-01-01&generation=1  -d '{ "network_acl":{ "id": “{network_acl_id}” } }’` API or `ibmcloud is subnet-update` CLI.

+To see if a VPC is using the network ACL, use the `GET /v1/vpcs?version=2019-01-01&generation=1` API.
+Equivalent CLI command: `ibmcloud is vpcs`.
+It is not possible to update or delete the default network ACL used by a VPC.
+The default network ACL is deleted automatically when the VPC gets deleted.

 ## address_prefix_conflict
 **Message**: The address prefix with this CIDR is in use.